Civil legal system based on Portuguese civil law; no judicial review of legislation.

 Impact of regulatory regime on business

-Although the competition rules, practice and procedure are in their very initial stages, the legislation already in force foresees a direct involvement of the Pricing and Competition Bureau.
+The legislation in force foresees a direct involvement of the Pricing and Competition Bureau.